ben-zen/wikipedia-session/building-a-query.md

     parameters['titles'] += '|User:Benjamin Mako Hill'

-The `+=` in the line above means "add to existing value", so in this case it appends that string to the end of the string already stored at `'titles'`.
+The `+=` in the line above means "add to the existing variable", so in this case it appends that string to the end of the string already stored at `'titles'`.
 (In the file, the string has already been appended.)
-We're also going to switch from printing out the contents of the response to storing the links in lists instead, in a dictionary where the keys are the names of our pages:
+We're also going to switch from printing out the contents of the response to storing the links in lists instead, in a dictionary where the keys are the names of our
+pages:

     page_links = {}